I love Jesus, and so do you. But don’t you want a deeper love for Jesus?

 I’m so grateful Christ bled on the cross for all the imperfections of my bungling love and halting, feeble affection.
 And grateful that even my match-flame of desire delights him, because he’s the one who lit that fire in my heart, no matter how small it seems.

-If I Love Jesus and Want to Love Him More…It Changes My Focus
+If I Have a Deeper Love for Jesus and Want to Love Him More…It Changes My Focus

 Instead of focusing on my lack of love for Jesus, I focus on his love for me.